Â

 - Absorption: Liposomes may pass through intestinal walls via endocytosis, cells literally engulf them

-- Circulation: Protected nutrients travel through your bloodstream to target tissues
+- Circulation: Once absorbed, nutrients travel through the bloodstream to be distributed throughout the body

-This process bypasses the typical absorption bottlenecks that limit traditional supplements.
+This process is designed to help overcome some of the absorption challenges associated with traditional supplements.
 Instead of competing with other nutrients for specific transport proteins or getting destroyed by digestive enzymes, liposomal nutrients take a direct route to where your body needs them most.
 The result may be higher bioavailability and more predictable effects.

 Key Vitamins & Nutrients That Shine in Liposomal Form

-Certain nutrients demonstrate particularly dramatic improvements when delivered through liposomal systems.
-These vitamins and compounds either have poor natural absorption rates, get destroyed by stomach acid, or face specific transport limitations that liposomal delivery elegantly addresses.
+Certain nutrients may show improvements when delivered through liposomal systems.
+These vitamins and compounds either have poor natural absorption rates, are destroyed by stomach acid, or face specific transport limitations that liposomal delivery elegantly addresses.

 Vitamin C represents one of the most compelling cases for liposomal delivery.
-Our Liposomal Vitamin C provides 1500mg in a phospholipid-encapsulated form that's enriched with organic acerola cherry and organic camu camu.
-This fat-compatible delivery system supports immune health, collagen production, healthy aging, and cellular health while providing antioxidant protection.
+Our Liposomal Vitamin C provides 1500mg per serving in a phospholipid-encapsulated form that's enriched with organic acerola cherry and organic camu camu.
+This fat-compatible delivery system is designed to support immune health, collagen production, healthy aging, and cellular health while providing antioxidant protection.

 Glutathione benefits tremendously from liposomal encapsulation.
-Our formula provides 500mg L-Glutathione (Reduced) in a liposomal delivery system for enhanced absorption.
-This formulation includes organic whole foods naturally rich in glutathione such as avocado, spinach, okra, asparagus, broccoli, cauliflower, cabbage, Brussels sprouts, carrot, and squash.
-It supports cellular health, natural detoxification, liver health, and immune function while promoting a healthy complexion and helping protect skin cells from oxidative stress.
+Our Liposomal Glutathione delivers 500mg L-Glutathione (Reduced) in a liposomal delivery system for enhanced absorption.
+This formulation includes organic whole foods naturally rich in glutathione, such as avocado, spinach, okra, asparagus, broccoli, cauliflower, cabbage, Brussels sprouts, carrot, and squash.
+It is designed to support cellular health, natural detoxification, liver health, and immune function while helping the body maintain its natural cleansing processes and overall skin wellness.

-For those preferring food-based nutrition, our Whole Food Vitamin C offers 675mg per daily serving from 100% organic berries including amla, acerola cherry, goji, acai, maqui, blueberry, blackberry, strawberry, and red raspberry.
-The naturally occurring bioflavonoids support antioxidant activity and absorption, providing immune health support, collagen formation, antioxidant protection, and cellular health benefits.
+For those preferring food-based nutrition, our Whole Food Vitamin C offers 675mg per daily serving enriched with 100% organic berries, including amla, acerola cherry, goji, acai, maqui, blueberry, blackberry, strawberry, and red raspberry.
+The naturally occurring bioflavonoids help support antioxidant activity and nutrient utilization, contributing to immune health, collagen formation, and overall cellular wellness

 Other nutrients that may benefit from liposomal delivery include Vitamin D3, B-complex vitamins, and various antioxidants.
 However, the absorption advantage varies by individual and specific nutrient characteristics.